 In cases where a driver tests positive for alcohol or illicit substances that leads to an accident, litigation is not uncommon.
 The commercial truck driver and/or his or her employer may face liability for the personal injury or wrongful death of any victims.

 Consult a truck accident attorney in Los Angeles

 If you were involved in an accident with a commercial rig and believe the driver was under the influence of alcohol or drugs, the Salamati Law Firm can help you determine if you have a claim for damages.
 Get insight from legal experts who understand drug testing laws and will safeguard your rights.

-Call our office to schedule a free, no-obligation consultation with a qualified Los Angeles truck accident lawyer today.
+Call our office to schedule a free, no-obligation consultation with a qualified truck accident attorney in Los Angeles today.

 More Resources on Drug Testing for Truck Drivers: